paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ### Search Engines

 This is the view behind the opening paragraph.
 MemNav can intuitively be likened to a search engine.
+However, instead of searching the internet, it searches your memories.

 ### Expert Systems

 Expert systems had been a success story of early AI research.
 Take the expertise of a doctor, embed it into propositional statements and inference rules, and you get a system which can give diagnostics with decent accuracy.
 Do the same with the expertise of a judge, and you get a system capable of giving rudimentary verdicts in court.
+MemNav can also be seen as an expert system.
+It's not an expert in medicine or law, but an expert in *you*.
+An expert in your thought process.
+You first embed your expertise into it, and then work with the it.

 ### Exosomatic Memory